Kolmogorov–Arnold representation theorem: Continuous form

+of finding a function $x(p)$, provided $s(q)$ and $F[x(p),p,q]$.

 Limitations

 The theorem does not hold in general for complex multi-variate functions, as discussed here.
 Furthermore, the non-smoothness of the inner functions and their "wild behavior" has limited the practical use of the representation, although there is some debate on this.

+Applications

+In the field of machine learning, there have been various attempts to use neural networks modeled on the Kolmogorov–Arnold representation.
+In these works, the Kolmogorov–Arnold theorem plays a role analogous to that of the universal approximation theorem in the study of multilayer perceptrons.

+Proof

+Here one example is proved.
+A proof for the case of functions depending on two variables is given, as the generalization is immediate.